 The State of Online Higher Education in Indiana

 Indiana is also one of twelve states to honor the Midwestern Higher Education Compact (MHEC).
-Through this Compact, students enrolled at public colleges in member states can take advantage of non-resident tuition breaks, a greater selection of courses and a simplified transfer process.
-This agreement, which opens so many doors for its in-state distance student, captures the support of online colleges in IN.
+Through this Compact, students enrolled at public colleges in member states can take advantage of non-resident tuition breaks, a greater selection of courses, and a simplified transfer process.
+This agreement, which opens many doors for distance students in the Midwest, including many online colleges in IN.

 Best Online Colleges in Indiana